Skip to product information

 Dewberry Plants

-Dewberry is closely associated with blackberries.
+Dewberry plants are closely associated with blackberries.
 Rather than high-arching or erect, they are slightly trailing or woody vine brambles bearing amassed fruits resembling raspberries.
 The plant flowers are mainly between April and June.

 The older stems are woody and brownish, while the younger ones are green.